supabase/iceberg-js/README.md

 ## Contributing

 Contributions are welcome!
-This library aims to be a minimal, generic client for the Iceberg REST Catalog API.
+Please ensure your contributions align with the library's [goals](#goals) and [non-goals](#non-goals).
+This library aims to remain a minimal, generic client for the Iceberg REST Catalog API.